jetify-com/devbox/docs/app/docs/devbox_examples/languages/php.md

     ]
 ```

+If you want a different version of PHP for your project, you can search for available versions by running `devbox search php`.
+You can also view the available versions on [Nixhub](https://www.nixhub.io/packages/php)

 ## Installing PHP Extensions

 You can compile additional extensions into PHP by adding them to `packages` in your `devbox.json`.
 Devbox will automatically ensure that your extensions are included in PHP at compile time.